 Award process

-Award selection will be made by a committee including the Director of the School of Optometry or delegate, the Associate Director, Advancement, a senior faculty member from the graduate program and the President of the Canadian Association of Optometrists or designate.
-All applications will remain active for the duration of two award cycles.
+Award selection will be made by a committee including the director of the School of Optometry & Vision Science (or delegate), the associate director of advancement, and at least 2 external appointees.
+All applications will remain active for the duration of 2 award cycles.

-To nominate an alumnus or alumna for the Alumni of Honour Award, please complete the nomination form, including all mandatory fields.
-The nomination form is posted early each year and a notice is posted in the Spring issue of the School newsletter.
+To nominate an alumnus or alumna for the Optometry Award of Honour, please complete the nomination form, including all mandatory fields.
+The nomination form is posted on this page early each year.

 Privacy statement